UL LAWSUIT ALERT: Levi & Korsinsky Notifies Unilever PLC Investors of a Class Action Lawsuit and Upcoming Deadline

-New York, New York--(Newsfile Corp. - June 27, 2022) - Levi & Korsinsky, LLP notifies investors in Unilever PLC UL ("Unilever" or the "Company") of a class action securities lawsuit.
+New York, New York--(Newsfile Corp. - July 1, 2022) - Levi & Korsinsky, LLP notifies investors in Unilever PLC ("Unilever" or the "Company") UL of a class action securities lawsuit.

 The lawsuit on behalf of Unilever investors has been commenced in the the United States District Court for the Southern District of New York.
 This lawsuit is on behalf of all persons who purchased or otherwise acquired Unilever American Depositary Receipts between September 2, 2020 and July 21, 2021, inclusive.
 Follow the link below to get more information and be contacted by a member of our team: